luanbardo/Unity-Simple-Pooling/README.md

-# Simple Pooling
+# Unity Simple Pooling

-**SimplePoolingSystem** is a tiny, no-friction object pooling helper for Unity.
+**Unity Simple Pooling** is a tiny, no-friction object pooling helper for Unity.

 It gives you a single static API to spawn and despawn prefabs without setting up a full pooling framework.
 No editor windows, no custom inspectors, just `Spawn` and `Despawn`.